 Does my work have to be professionally edited before I submit it to you?
 Across the industry, editing is separate of and a prelude to the publishing process.
 Your manuscript should be in the best possible shape before you submit it to any publisher.
-If you believe your manuscript needs to be edited or if you aren’t sure, we recommend sending it to HarveyStanbrough.com for a free sample edit.
+If you believe your manuscript needs to be edited or if you aren’t sure, we recommend sending it to our partner at HarveyStanbrough.com for a free sample edit.
 If Harvey believe your manuscript would benefit from a professional edit, he will offer to edit it for you at a competitive rate per word.
-If he does not believe your manuscript needs an edit, of course we’ll tell you that as well.
+If he does not believe your manuscript needs an edit, he’ll tell you that as well.

 Are StoneThread Publishing and HarveyStanbrough.com the same thing?
 No!
 Absolutely not.
-The same person owns both, but StoneThread Publishing is a no-fees, royalty paying epublisher, the only one of our kind in America and maybe in the world.
-In addition to being a publisher and running StoneThread Publishing, Harvey Stanbrough is a writer, writing instructor, freelance editor and cover designer who provides paid services for folks who would rather self-publish.
+The same person owns both, but StoneThread Publishing is a no-fees, royalty paying epublisher.
+In addition to running StoneThread Publishing, Harvey Stanbrough is a writer, writing instructor, freelance editor and cover designer who also provides paid services for those who would rather self-publish.
 To investigate those services, visit HarveyStanbrough.com.

 May I provide my own cover?
 You may provide your own cover art as long as it meets our specifications, which we derive from the various sales venues.
 Even if you provide the cover or the cover art, we retain the right to decide whether and how best to use it.

 Who decides what the cover will look like?
 To protect our own reputation as well as the author’s reputation, we have the final say on editing, formatting, and cover design.